 BlockFi launched in March 2019 but has rapidly grown into one of the most used platforms to earn interest on crypto assets.
-This sudden rise to fame is apparently because of the lending company’s illustrious list of venture capital backers, including Winklevoss Capital, Morgan Creek, and Galaxy Digital.
+The sudden rise to fame is apparent because of the lending company’s illustrious list of venture capital backers, including Winklevoss Capital, Morgan Creek, and Galaxy Digital.

-BlockFi provided a less complicated avenue that allows investors to earn interest on Bitcoin and other cryptocurrencies, making the process as simple as depositing assets on what they term the BlockFi Interest Account (BIA).
+BlockFi offers a less complex way for investors to earn interest on Bitcoin and other cryptocurrencies, making the process as simple as depositing assets on what they term the BlockFi Interest Account (BIA).

-BlockFi is based in the United States and fully regulated under local laws.
+BlockFi is based in the United States and is fully regulated under local laws.

 - The platform is open to anyone that holds crypto irrespective of their investment status (accredited or unaccredited investors).

-- BlockFi let users withdraw their funds at any time, even though the withdrawal process takes approximately one day, barring any issues.
+- BlockFi lets users withdraw their funds at any time, even though the withdrawal process takes approximately one day, barring any issues.